 - Benzaldehyde is used in perfumes, cosmetic products, and dyes.
-It is added to provide almond flavor to food products and also used as a bee repellent.
+It is added to provide almond flavour to food products and also used as a bee repellent.

 Uses of Ketones

-- The most common ketone is acetone which is an excellent solvent for a number of plastics and synthetic fibers.
+- The most common ketone is acetone which is an excellent solvent for a number of plastics and synthetic fibres.

 - In the household, acetone is used as a nail paint remover and paint thinner.

 - In medicine, it is used in chemical peeling and for acne treatments.